AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 As we mentioned above, not only websites can be easily added to the exclusions.
 Choose for which applications you need AdGuard VPN and for which you don't.
 Tap the icon next to the *Exclusions lists* icon at the bottom of the screen, to open Apps settings.
 By default, AdGuard VPN works with all apps, but you can toggle the slider next to any app in the list — and disable AdGuard VPN for it.

-If the *Compatibility mode* with AdGuard is enabled, you can only manage apps through the AdGuard app.
+If the *Compatibility mode* with AdGuard is enabled, you can only manage apps through the AdGuard Ad Blocker.
 Therefore, when you tap the button, the AdGuard app opens.

 ![Apps settings](https://cdn.adguard.com/public/Adguard/kb/VPN/Screenshots/apps_settings.jpg)